danielrdehaan/ReaMOD_Development/README.md

 At this time, ReaMOD is intended to be used with FMOD version 2.03.09.

+### FMOD Distribution Notice
+This repository includes FMOD API library files (.dylib/.lib) for convenience in building and using the ReaMOD extension.
+This distribution has been authorized by Firelight Technologies.

+**Important Licensing Information:**
+The inclusion of FMOD library files in this repository does not constitute a license to use FMOD commercially.
+If you plan to use ReaMOD (or FMOD directly) in any commercial capacity, you must obtain your own license from FMOD.
+For complete licensing information and to obtain a commercial license, please visit: [www.fmod.com/legal](www.fmod.com/legal)

 ## Installation Instructions

 ReaMOD is a REAPER extension that integrates FMOD functionality.
 Due to FMOD licensing, you must supply your own FMOD API libraries.